edm00se/blog/_posts/2015-07-07-self-hosting-scm-server.md

 ---

 ### Intro
+Source Control has become a rallying point of sorts for me in the last few years.
+It has saved my bacon on a few occassions and source control in general (and git, specifically) is near and dear to me.
+I'm always on the quest for the best application development workflow, which can sometimes be difficult to achieve, depending on varying development team sizes.

 I've gone through a couple rounds of preferences when it comes to self-hosted source control servers in the past couple years.
 I'm going to break down what I like about externally hosted solutions and then get into the benefits and trade-offs of a few of the (freely available) self-hosted solutions.

 ### Externally Hosted